Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

 What does success look like?
 -->

-The DrugVerse series of packages would all be successfully uploaded to CRAN, and a Shiny R server that is using DrugVerse would be hosted on Shiny’s hosting service (R Studio).
+The drugverse series of packages would all be successfully uploaded to CRAN, and a Shiny R server that is using drugverse would be hosted on Shiny’s hosting service (R Studio).

 ## Measuring success